Tuscaloosa, Alabama’s Reggae Flava Announces Closing - NewsBreak

 Tuscaloosa, Alabama’s Reggae Flava Announces Closing

 Tuesday evening, it was announced via social media that the popular Tuscaloosa restaurant Reggae Flava will be closing.
-According to a Facebook...catfishtuscaloosa.com
+According to a Facebook...praise933.com

 Tuesday evening, it was announced via social media that the popular Tuscaloosa restaurant Reggae Flava will be closing.
-According to a Facebook...catfishtuscaloosa.com
+According to a Facebook...praise933.com

 Comments / 0